 Central Limit Theorem

 The Central Limit Theorem or CLT is considered to be the second fundamental theorem of statistics, the first being the law of large numbers.
-The Central Limit Theorem applies to a sampling distribution of the mean, where all sample have been drawn from the same parent population.
+The CLT applies to a sampling distribution of the mean, where all samples have been drawn from the same parent population.

-Essentially, the CLT, also known as the Central Theorem, states that:
+Essentially, the Central Limit Theorem (CLT), also known as the Central Theorem, states that:

 1. The expected value (equivalent to the mean) of a sampling distribution of the mean is equal to the mean of the parent population.